AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-Firstly, for all three jet powers, the qualitative behaviours are similar for all fractional changes, albeit with higher power jets exhibiting more well defined, larger (noting the re-normalisation), broader and longer lived changes.
-Considering the fractional mass difference ($\delta M/M$, top row), the effect of the jets can clearly be seen, with the inflation and subsequent rise of the lobes sweeping up and displacing gas to larger radii, as indicated by the combination of a positive peak in $\delta M/M$ moving outwards and flattening with time with clear mass reductions at small radii in the jet runs.
-The similarity of the $\delta M/M$ curves with and without jet-material in the top row illustrate that this change is dominated by non-jet material and we note that the higher the jet power, the more mass that is displaced.
-Additionally, we note that while at early times the main peaks exist at $r\simlt r_{\rm lobe}^{\rm max}$, where $r_{\rm lobe}^{\rm max}$ is the maximum radius of lobe material, at later times (and particularly for the low and fiducial power jets) the peaks occur beyond $r_{\rm lobe}^{\rm max}$ and may be related to the continued propagation of the weak shock/sound wave generated by the initial lobe inflation.
-While in some cases, particular in the low jet power run, small fluctuations are present beyond the main peak, they are very subdominant compared to the apparent influence of the jet.
+The qualitative behaviour is similar for all fractional changes, albeit with higher power jets exhibiting more well defined, larger (noting the re-normalisation), broader and longer lived changes.
+The inflation and subsequent rise of the lobes sweeps up and displaces gas to larger radii, as indicated by the positive peak in $\delta M/M$ moving outwards and flattening with time and reduced values at small radii.
+Similarities in the $\delta M/M$ curves with and without jet-material illustrate that the displaced mass is dominated by non-jet material, with higher power jets displacing more mass.
+At early times the main peaks exist at $r\simlt r_{\rm lobe}^{\rm max}$, where $r_{\rm lobe}^{\rm max}$ is the maximum radius of lobe material, however, at later times (particularly for low and fiducial power jets) the peaks occur beyond $r_{\rm lobe}^{\rm max}$ and may be related to the weak shock/sound wave generated by the initial lobe inflation.
+While in some cases, particular for low power jets, small fluctuations are present beyond the main peak, they are very subdominant compared to the apparent influence of the jet.

-The displacement of mass to larger radii results in an increase in the systems potential energy compared to the run without a jet.
-We find that jet feedback leads to a net gain in the potential energy of baryonic material within the central region of the cluster.
-In order to both quantify and minimise the effect that small fluctuations seen at large radii in the $\delta M/M$ profile may have on the net difference in potential energy of a given jet run with respect to the non-jet run, $\Delta E_{\rm pot}$, we perform averaging over spheres.
+Mass displacement by jet feedback leads to a net gain in the potential energy of baryonic material within the central region of the cluster.
+To quantify and minimise the effect that small fluctuations in $\delta M/M$ seen at large radii may have on the net difference in potential energy of a given jet run compared the non-jet run, $\Delta E_{\rm pot}$, we perform averaging over spheres.
 Specifically, we calculate $\Delta E_{\rm pot}$ within multiple spheres that have outer radii ranging from $r_{\rm out}$ to $1.25 \times r_{\rm out}$ at $1.5$~h$^{-1}$~kpc intervals (matching the bin widths in Fig.~\ref{fig:icm_energy_evo}), and take the standard deviation in these values as the associated error.